The Legendary Blind Michael Havelin

 Son had some theories about music, about making a song your own and putting your whole self into a tune, and his influence on Michael was immediate and powerful.
 It was during this period that "Blind Michael" was born.
 "The younger blacks didn't care about the old music, but I did.
 I decided to carry on the tradition as best I could, and took a stage name that fit the music.
 And besides...
 I'd been blind a few times in my life."

-It's now more than 30 years later, and Michael has been through several different careers.
-"I've hung on to my Gibson SJ and the old National through the years, and recently acquired a 1966 Gibson ES-330-TD to replace the one that was stolen from me 34 years ago.
-I'm starting to play out again too, and having a ball doing it.
+It's now more than 40 years later, and Michael has been through several different careers.
+"I've hung on to my Gibson SJ and the old National through the years, and acquired a 1966 Gibson ES-330-TD to replace the one that was stolen from me years ago.
+(It's since been sold.).
+I've played out again too, with a big band and a small Western swing combo named Cacti Delicti, and had a ball doing it.
 I'm woodshedding and studying hard, getting it back together.
 My hands remember, and there are tunes that I'm figuring out which vexed me before.
 I'm on a whole new plateau."

 Blind Michael's perspective on his place in blues is unique: "I'm now old enough to be a bluesperson (P.C., eh?).
 I've been loved by losers and I've been a fool for them too.
 Money's run through my hands and I've seen friends and family members die.
 My dues are paid.
 And now I'm rediscovering myself again musically.
 This is cool!"